 These two statements summarize TCERA's Fiduciary Net Position restricted for pension benefits.
 Net Position restricted for pension benefits is the difference between assets and liabilities and is one way to measure the Plan's financial position.
 Over time, increases and decreases in TCERA's Fiduciary Net Position restricted for pension benefits serve as one indicator of whether the Plan's financial health is improving or deteriorating.
 Other factors, such as market conditions and funded ratio, should also be considered in measuring TCERA's overall health.
-(See TCERA's financial statements on pages 25-26 of this report.)
+(See TCERA's financial statements on pages 26-27 of this report.)

 Supporting the disclosures in the financial statements are the notes to the basic financial statements.
-Also included in this Comprehensive Annual Financial Report, in addition to this discussion and analysis, are the introductory section, required supplemental information, other supplemental information, and investment, actuarial and statistical sections.
+Also included in this Comprehensive Annual Financial Report, in addition to this discussion and analysis, are the introductory section. required supplemental information, other supplemental information, and investment, actuarial and statistical sections.
 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
-(See Notes to Financial Statements on pages 27-49 of this report.)
+(See Notes to Financial Statements on pages 28-50 of this report.)

-Required and Other Supplemental Information is included in addition to the basic financial statements and accompanying notes on pages 50-59.
+Required and Other Supplemental Information is included in addition to the basic financial statements and accompanying notes on pages 51-58.
 Required supplemental information is presented due to the provisions of the Governmental Accounting Standards Board (GASB).
 Other supplemental information enhances the reader's understanding of TCERA's operations, as do the supporting schedules.
 Contained within the required supplemental information is information regarding TCERA's progress in funding its obligations to members.
-Page 90 of the actuarial section includes a Schedule of Funding Progress.
+Page 92 of the actuarial section includes a Schedule of Funding Progress.

-The Schedule of Administrative Expenses, Administrative Budget Analysis, Fees, Other Investment Expenses and Payments to Consultants, and Net Position Restricted for Pensions are other supplemental information and are presented on pages 55-59 immediately following the required supplemental information on pensions of this report.
+The Schedule of Administrative Expenses, Fees, Other Investment Expenses and Payments to Consultants, and the Schedule of Net Position Restricted for Pension Benefits are other supplemental information and are presented on pages 56-58 immediately following the required supplemental information on pensions of this report.

-Other Information, which includes the Schedule of Cost Sharing Employer allocations and the Employer Pension Amounts Allocated by Cost Sharing Plan, is provided on pages 60-61.
+Other Information, which includes two schedules pertaining to GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
+The two schedules include the Schedule of Cost Sharing Employer Allocations and the Schedule of Employer Pension Amounts Allocated by Cost Sharing Plan, is provided on pages 59-60.